Target Hire Date

 - Must be physically able to operate Department equipment

-- Work includes exposure to elements, severe weather/ temperatures and loud noises
+- Work includes exposure to elements, such as severe weather/ temperatures and loud noises

-- Work environment can exposure one to hazards and physical risks to personal safety
+- Work environment can expose one to hazards and physical risks to personal safety

 - Must be physically fit and able to defend community members and one's self from attack or physical assault

 - Must be able to wear the required uniform